open-rmf/rmf_traffic_editor/rmf_traffic_editor/README.md

 First, you'll need to make sure that `traffic-editor` knows where the model thumbnails are found.
-If you installed `traffic_editor_assets`, `traffic_editor` should find it automatically.
+If you installed `traffic_editor_assets`, `rmf_traffic_editor` should find it automatically.
 The thumbnails are top-view renderings of various art assets that can be added to the environments, such as chairs.